hmoragrega/pubsub/README.md

 ```

 #### Stopping the router
-By default, the router will stop only once the context given terminates, this means that skips
+By default, the router will stop only once the given context terminates, this means that skips
 to the next message if any of the steps fail.

 You can change the behaviour using the different router `Checkpoints` that are invoked on every
 step.

-Each checkpoint will contain the topic, the received message, and the result (it will be nil on success)
+Each checkpoint will receive the topic, the received message, and the result (it will be nil on success).
 You can use them to log and monitor the functioning of the subscriptions.

 If the return value of a checkpoint is not nil, the router will trigger a shutdown stopping **all**
-the subscribers and returning the error
+the subscribers and returning the error.

 ```go
 type Checkpoint func(ctx context.Context, topic string, msg ReceivedMessage, err error) error
 ```
 This is the list of checkpoints available

-* `OnReceive`: it is call after the subscriber provides the next result.
+* `OnReceive`: after the subscriber provides the next result.
-* `OnUnmarshal`: it is call after the unmarshalling the received message body.
+* `OnUnmarshal`: after the unmarshalling the received message body.
-* `OnHandler`: it is call after the handler returns.
+* `OnHandler`: after the handler returns.
-* `OnAck`: it is call with the result of the message acknowledgement.
+* `OnAck`: after acknowledging the message.

 ##### Stop timeout
-By default, the router will trigger the shutdown and wait indefinitely until all the subscriptions
+By default, the router will trigger the shutdown and wait indefinitely until all the subscribers
 stop, then return reporting any errors that may have happened.

 You can use the field `StopTimeout` to set a maximum time to wait for the subscribers to stop.

 ### Marshaller/Unmarshaller
-The (un)marshaller sits between the pub/sub system encoding and decoding the messages to abstract.
+The (un)marshaller sits between the pub/sub system encoding and decoding the message data.

 ```go
 // Marshals the contents of message data.